floragunncom/search-guard-docs/tls_openssl.md

 [INFO ][com.floragunn.searchguard.ssl.SearchGuardKeyStore] Open SSL available ciphers [ECDHE-RSA-AES256-GCM-SHA384,...
 ```

-If one of the following messages OpenSSL is not available, Search Guard SSL will use the built-in Java SSL implementation:
+If you see one of those two error messages in the logfile, OpenSSL is not available and we fall back to JCE.

 #### java.lang.ClassNotFoundException: org.apache.tomcat.jni.SSL
 * netty-tcnative jar is missing.